bartuspan/ubik/README.md

 Merely a sampling:

+### HACKS

+* Human-readable dates on recent entries (e.g. posted 21 hours ago).
+* Optional "strict" slugs; removes non-Latin characters (designed for use with bilingual English/Chinese post titles).
+* Post format rewrite: change the base ("type" to whatever) and slugs ("quote" to "quotation").
-* Dequeues the default Open Sans stylesheet
+* Dequeues the default Open Sans stylesheet.
-* Singleton search results redirect to matching post in one step
+* Singleton search results redirect to matching post in one step.
-* Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed
+* Thumbnail fallback: if a featured image isn't set the appropriately-sized thumbnail of the first image will be displayed.
-* Reset admin-side HTML editor to a nicer font size and stack
+* Reset admin-side HTML editor to a nicer font size and stack.
+* Adds Google Analytics to the footer.

+### PLACES

+Places are a Custom Post Type for building a geographic database.
+This is still in development and very new.
+I am building it mainly for my own use and may transform it into a proper WordPress plugin at some point.

+### SERIES

+There is a lightweight series taxonomy for linking posts together.
+Usage is pretty much self-explanatory.